tdwg/website/conferences/2026/submissions/abstract-instructions/index.md

 To contribute an abstract to a closed session without a prior invitation, first [contact the session organizer](/conferences/2026/program/sessions-list) for permission.

-For  general questions about the conference please email [conf-organizers@tdwg.org](mailto:conf-organizers@tdwg.org).
+For  general questions about the conference please email [conf-organizers@tdwg.org](mailto:conf-organizers@tdwg.org) or visit the [conference web site](/conferences/2026/).